armijnhemel/binaryanalysis-ng/doc/bang-design.md

 *   offset (optional): an offset where the data starts.
 Only needs to be set if the offset where the data starts isn't the offset that was given as a parameter (example: coreboot images)
+*   metadata (optional): a data structure with scan specific information.
+    Example scans that have this: unpack_elf and unpack_png

 If the scan was unsuccessful then the dictionary will contain: